 The self-calendaring procedure for Judge Jernigan is as follows:

 NOTE: Occasionally there may be instances where self-calendared matters are rescheduled possibly due to docket congestion or unforeseen schedule changes.
 In these instances, the courtroom deputy will contact counsel for the movant, as soon as possible, so that a notice of rescheduled hearing may be issued and served.

-Preliminary hearings on Motions for Relief from Stay (all chapters) will be heard on designated Thursdays at 1:30 p.m. in Courtroom #1.
+Preliminary hearings on Motions for Relief from Stay (all chapters) will be heard on designated Thursdays at 1:30 p.m. by WebEx video conferencing.

-Motions to Extend the Automatic Stay will be heard as indicated on the chart below.
+Motions to Extend or Impose the Automatic Stay will be heard as indicated on the chart below by WebEx video conferencing..